How to switch business energy suppliers in the UK

 What if you’ve been switched to an energy tariff you didn't agree to?

-Unlike domestic energy deals, commercial gas and electricity contracts don’t offer a cooling-off period - once you enter into a contract, you’re bound by its terms for the full duration outlined in the T&Cs.
+Unlike domestic energy deals, business electricity and gas contracts don’t offer a cooling-off period - once you enter into a contract, you’re bound by its terms for the full duration outlined in the T&Cs.

 But if you’ve been switched to a new energy contract that you didn’t agree to, it is possible to break the terms of the contract early and transfer back to your old supplier.